ADD-ONS / ANTICOAGULANT THERAPY

 Idarucizumab (PRAXBIND)

-- the use of idarucizumab as an antidote (to reverse the anticoagulant effects of dabigatran) was approved by the FDA in October 2015 [Cassels, 2015]
+- the use of idarucizumab as an antidote to reverse the anticoagulant effects of dabigatran was approved by the FDA in October 2015 [Cassels, 2015]

-- urgent surgery/urgent procedures (including intravenous thrombolysis)
+- urgent surgery or procedures (including intravenous thrombolysis)

-- life-threatening/uncontrolled bleeding (including ICH)
+- life-threatening or uncontrolled bleeding (including ICH)

 Mechanism of action